Deduktiva/infoscreen/doc/DESIGN.md

 #### Updating and removing active content on the device

-The current assets are expected in the directory called `content/active`.
+The current content assets are expected in the `content/active` directory.
-To replace the content, create a new folder `content/new` with the new content, then touch a state file called `content/do-update`.
-When the update state file is found by the infoscreen software, it SHALL, in the specified order:
+To replace the content, a new folder `content/new` is created with new content, then a state file (`content/do-update`) touched.
+When the update state file is found by the software implementation, it SHALL, in the specified order:

 1. pause the rotation,
 2. recursively remove `content/old`,